Spatchcock chicken is the fastest way to cook a whole chicken. Our recipe leaves you with the juiciest herbed chicken meat and super crispy skin.

 - Carefully rub 1 teaspoon salt on the chicken meat under the skin being sure the chicken meat is covered with salt.

-- Next, season the whole chicken with the all purpose chicken seasoning.
+- Next, season the whole chicken with the chicken seasoning.
 Be sure the whole chicken is covered (skin, legs, thighs, etc.).
-Then, refrigerate the chicken for at least 2 hours or overnight.
+Then, refrigerate the chicken for at least 15-minutes or up to 2 hours (recommended).

 - When you are ready to cook, preheat the oven to 425ºF and line a baking sheet with aluminum foil.